xapix-io/axel-f/README.md

 # Difference from Excel

-* No cell-references and reference operations.
+* No cell-references or reference operations.
 * Excel errors replaced with Exceptions from Clojure(Script)

 # Object references

-In addition to the formula run function can accept execution context as a second argument.
+In addition to a formula, the run function can accept execution context as a second argument.
 Context can be any valid Clojure(Script) object.
-In formula you can select the data from context by using object reference operators:
+In the formula you can select the data from context by using object reference operators:

 * Dot reference operator for access nested data: `foo.bar.baz`
 * Array reference operator for access data in vector: `foo[*].bar`